nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. If the command recognised is the list command, `DoctorAppointmentParser.parse()` calls `MainChecker.checkNumInput()` and `DoctorAppointmentChecker.checkValidDataForList()` to check and verify the validity of inputs accompanied by the list command, if any.

+2. `checkValidDataForList()` will call the following function in sequence:

+	- checkIdDuringParse()
+	- isValidDocId()
+	- isValidListAppointmentID()

 **Creating DoctorAppointmentList command**

-2. A DoctorAppointmentList Command object is created if the inputs are valid.
+3. A DoctorAppointmentList Command object is created if the inputs are valid.
-3. The Command object is returned to `DoctorAppointmentInstance.run()`.
+4. The Command object is returned to `DoctorAppointmentInstance.run()`.

 **Viewing DoctorAppointment Objects**

-4. DoctorAppointmentInstance then executes the DoctorAppointmentList Command object by running `DoctorAppointmentList.execute()`.
+5. DoctorAppointmentInstance then executes the DoctorAppointmentList Command object by running `DoctorAppointmentListCommand.execute()`.
-5. `AppointmentList.listAppointment()` is called, and will iterate through the objects in ArrayList<DoctorAppointment> appointmentList.
+6. `AppointmentList.listAppointment()` is called, and will iterate through the objects in ArrayList<DoctorAppointment> appointmentList.
-6. All DoctorAppointment Objects in the array list will be displayed.
+7. All DoctorAppointment Objects in the array list will be displayed.
-7. Control is then returned to DoctorAppointmentInstance.
+8. Control is then returned to DoctorAppointmentInstance.

 <br>